Project Overview

 Pixel to Ray Conversion

-For converting pixel coordinates to rays, we implemented a function
+For converting pixel coordinates to rays, we implemented a

-ray_o, ray_d = pixel_to_ray(K, c2w, uv)
+ray_o, ray_d = pixel_to_ray(K, c2w, uv), where

-is the ray origin and ray_d
+ray_o is the ray origin and

-normalized ray direction.
-This function leverages the earlier
+ray_d is the normalized ray direction.
+This

-the ray direction using normalized vector math.
-The implementation
+using normalized vector math.
+The implementation supports

-supports batched coordinates for processing multiple rays
+batched coordinates for processing multiple rays

 simultaneously.